CirroBuild/Frosti/README.md

  - Add more services for Azure
  - Start working on a stable prod env
  - Move az to use terraform (multi-cloud support via terraform/pulumi?)

+# Releases
+They're currently under the project FoG, but will move it here soon.